Antioxidant effect of polyphenols and natural phenols: Biochemical theory

-Potential biological consequences

-A macrophage stretching its arms to engulf two particles.
-Reactive oxygen species promote oxidized LDL.
+Biological fate of dietary polyphenols

+There is debate regarding the total body absorption of dietary intake of polyphenolic compounds.
+While some preliminary research indicates potential health effects of certain specific polyphenols, most studies demonstrate their low bioavailability and rapid excretion, indicating unlikely roles in vivo.
+After consumption, dietary polyphenols are rapidly digested and metabolized into smaller fragments that cannot be traced or assessed for biological functions.

+No proof for nutritional value

-Consuming dietary polyphenols have been evaluated for biological activity in vitro, but there is no evidence from high-quality clinical research as of 2015 that they have effects in vivo.
-Preliminary research has been conducted and regulatory status was reviewed in 2009 by the U.S. Food and Drug Administration (FDA), with no recommended intake values established, indicating absence of proof for nutritional value.
-Other possible effects may result from consumption of foods rich in polyphenols, but are not yet proved scientifically in humans; accordingly, health claims on food labels are not allowed by the FDA.
+Preliminary research and regulatory status were reviewed in 2009 by the U.S. Food and Drug Administration, with no recommended Daily Values established, indicating absence of proof for nutritional value.

+Other possible effects may result from consumption of foods rich in polyphenols, but are not proved scientifically to be beneficial in humans; accordingly, health claims for polyphenols are not allowed on food labels.

-Difficulty in analyzing effects of specific chemicals
+Difficulty in analyzing effects

-Grapes contain certain polyphenol compounds, although none has been shown to be an antioxidant in vivo.

 It is difficult to evaluate the physiological effects of specific polyphenols because a large number of individual phenolic compounds may occur in a single food and their fate in vivo cannot be measured.

 The Oxygen Radical Absorbance Capacity (ORAC) test is a laboratory indicator of antioxidant potential in foods and dietary supplements.
 However, ORAC results cannot be confirmed as physiologically applicable and have been designated as unreliable.

-Practical aspects of dietary polyphenols

-Cocoa is the prime ingredient of chocolate, a source of polyphenols.

-There is debate regarding the total body absorption of dietary intake of polyphenolic compounds.
-While some indicate potential health effects of certain specific polyphenols, most studies demonstrate low bioavailability and rapid excretion of polyphenols, indicating their potential roles only in small concentrations in vivo.
-More research is needed to understand the interactions between a variety of these chemicals acting in concert within the human body.

-Topical application of polyphenols
+On skin

 There is no substantial evidence that reactive oxygen species play a role in the process of skin aging.
-The skin is exposed to various exogenous sources of oxidative stress, including ultraviolet radiation whose spectral components may be responsible for the extrinsic type of skin aging, sometimes termed photoaging.
 Controlled long-term studies on the efficacy of low molecular weight antioxidants in the prevention or treatment of skin aging in humans are absent.

-Combination of antioxidants in vitro
+Anthocyanins in vitro

-Experiments on linoleic acid subjected to 2,2′-azobis (2-amidinopropane) dihydrochloride-induced oxidation with different combinations of phenolics show that binary mixtures can lead to either a synergetic effect or to an antagonistic effect.

 Antioxidant levels of purified anthocyanin extracts were much higher than expected from anthocyanin content indicating synergistic effect of anthocyanin mixtures.